malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 ## Axis of Comprehension

-From one of the notes above, it occurs to me that there are multiple axis across which an agent might be capable of comprehending and rationalising.
+It occurs to me that there are multiple axis across which an agent might be capable of comprehending and rationalising.
 The distinction between the different axis fundamentally comes down to the mechanics of how that comprehension can be achieved.
 For example, memory is necessary in order to comprehend the effects of time.
 In contrast, memory is not required in order to comprehend physical space without the impacts of time: an agent can see in an instant that one object is above the other, without needing to remember anything.

 Some of those axis might be:
 * Physical space